opentelekomcloud-docs/enterprise-dashboard/umn/source/faq.rst

 Question: I can not edit a query anymore.
 How can i solve this?
 ---------------------------------------------------------------

-In the current grafana version is a bug which prevents you from editing the query.
-You can select the the datasource and then the edior should appear again. (see the screenshot below)
+Unfortunatey, this is a known bug in the current Grafana version.
+To solve this issue, you have to select the datasource with the prefix "Datasource-Contract" or "Datasource-BusinessPartner" as illustrated below.

 .. image:: media/query-editor-failure.PNG